 Additional Recommendation Adopted Question: What happens when the Performance Measure is not a known mathematical function, but instead is a quantity that is obtained numerically from runs of the Simulation Model, so that it becomes an issue of Simulation Uncertainty?
 The interesting answer is that, to first order of approximation, the overall variability of the PM when measured in terms statistical variance, is simply the sum of the variance of the Parameter Uncertainty and the variance of the Simulation Uncertainty.
 This was first pointed by Cheng and Holland (1997).
 Using parametric bootstrapping, we can therefore do the following Simply make B independent runs of the Simulation Model, where, in the ith run, the ith BS estimate, $\hat{\theta}^{(i)}$, of the vector of parameter is used.
 This allows us to estimate simultaneously the overall variability of the PM's obtained from these runs as in each run we are making independent runs so that there is simulation uncertainty, whilst the parameters will vary between runs so that there is parameter uncertainty.
 Excel Example 5 Here Final Summary of the uses of Parametric Bootstrapping (1) It enables the accuracy of estimates of parameters to be assessed.
 (2) It enables the suitability of fitted probability distributions to be assessed.
 (3) It enables the accuracy of the estimate of Performance Measures (PM) to be assessed in terms of Parameter Uncertainty and Simulation Uncertainty as defined by Cheng and Holland (1997); whether the mathematical form of the PM is a known function of the parameters or not.
+I have not had the time to include my simulation modelling work on Covid-19 with three other colleagues, two of whom worked for World Health Organisation.
+I introduced them to Professor Currie, then a research student of mine, worked with them.
+I have put on my Southampton Personal Home page Power Point Slides of a presentation I gave at SW20 (postponed from last year!), the March OR Simulation Workshop.
+It is on modelling PreSymptomatic (now called Asymptomatic) Infectiousness.
+Do have a look as much of it is still very relevant, especially concerning herd-immunity.
 References Cheng, R C H and Holland, W. (1997).
 Sensitivity of Computer Simulation Erros in Input Data.
 J. Statist.
 Comput.
 Simul., 57, 219-241.
 Cheng, R C H (2017) Non-Standard Parametric Statistical Inference, Oxford University Press.